 The following scholarships/awards/fellowships have been made available through the generosity of alumni and other friends of the Chemistry Department.
 Any student who is a chemistry major or is conducting research with a chemistry faculty member is eligible to apply for the scholarships.
 An overall GPA of at least 3.0 is required for application; awards are based on both merit and financial need.

 Scholarship applications are available in late December and are typically due mid-February for both the summer and academic year awards.
-To apply, students must complete one online application through Scholarships@UW-Madison to be eligible for the following scholarships.
+All applications are available on the Wisconsin Scholarship Hub, WiSH (https://wisc.academicworks.com/).
+Students must first complete the General Application on their WiSH dashboard (https://wisc.academicworks.com/users/sign_in), before applying to specific scholarship opportunities offered through the Department of Chemistry (https://wisc.academicworks.com/opportunities/9195)

 Scholarships for the academic year